 Renewing Your Driver’s License This Year Just Got Easier

 The Department of Homeland Security (DHS) has issued a temporary policy change regarding items listed within List B of Form 1-9.
-The change is due to stay-at-home orders in effect due to the coronavirus that are causing difficulty for those in need to renew their state driver’s license, a state ID card, or other Form I-9, or any other Employment Eligibility Verification, List B identity document.
+The change is due to stay-at-home orders in effect due to the coronavirus that is causing difficulty for those in need to renew their state driver’s license, a state ID card, or other Form I-9, or any other Employment Eligibility Verification, List B identity document.

-Beginning on May 1, all the identity-related documents found under List B that are set to expire on or after March 1, 2020, and not otherwise extended by the issuing authority, may be treated the same as if the employee presented a valid receipt for an acceptable document for Form I-9 purposes.
+Beginning on May 1, all the identity-related documents found under List B that is set to expire on or after March 1, 2020, and not otherwise extended by the issuing authority, may be treated the same as if the employee presented a valid receipt for an acceptable document for Form I-9 purposes.